 Sydney Epps, Ph.D., Ed.S.

-Sydney Epps (she/her/hers) is a graduate admissions data analyst and adjunct professor at Louisiana State University.
-She is the advisor for Sigma Gamma Rho, Gamma Pi Chapter at LSU.
-Epps is the former editor of Geaux Higher Magazine, the research magazine of LSU's School of Education.
+Sydney Epps (she/her/hers) is an educational and organizational data analyst and adjunct professor at Louisiana State University and the University of Oklahoma.
+She is the former advisor for Sigma Gamma Rho, Gamma Pi Chapter at LSU.
+Epps is also the former editor of Geaux Higher Magazine (the research magazine of LSU's School of Education).
 Before LSU, Epps oversaw the first-year residential program at Embry-Riddle Aeronautical University, serving as the advisor to the Residence Hall Association (RHA), as well as a member of the Diversity Advisory Board.

 Epps completed her Ph.D. at LSU in 2020.
 She holds a Master's degree in Applied Research, Measurement, and Evaluation, as well as an Ed.S. in Educational Leadership from LSU.